Louise-Arbor-SS-Programming-Hub/Club-Pitch-Idea/README.md

 - Meetings will be held **twice or thrice a week** to discuss progress, assign tasks, and troubleshoot any challenges.
 - The project is expected to **extend over two semesters**, allowing ample time for development, testing, and deployment.
--

 #### Future Goals

 The Programming Hub aims to provide members with opportunities to:

 - Learn and improve programming skills.
-- Work on real-world projects that can be added to their portfolios (or just for fun.
+- Work on real-world projects that can be added to their portfolios (or just for fun).
 - Develop teamwork and communication skills in a collaborative environment.